redhat-italy/rhosak-cdc-demo/cdc/README.md

 (rhoas kafka acl grant-access --consumer --producer --service-account cec9e5f3-fbc3-4e21-a9d2-5840ab3605a9 --topic all --group all)
 ```

-Now you need to get the Bootstap server URL, Client ID and Client Secret and modify the file [values.yaml](debezium-connect/values.yaml)
+Now you need to get the Bootstap server URL, Client ID and modify the file [values.yaml](debezium-connect/values.yaml)
 Client ID and Client Secret could be obtained from file credentials.yaml created by command 'rhoas service-account create'
 Bootstrap server could be obtained using below command
 ```shell script